Vitamin B9: Folate (Folic Acid)

 The optimal, biologically active form of folate is called L-methylfolate (or, more precisely, L-5-methyltetrahydrofolate, or L-5-MTHF).
 L-methylfolate is an important methyl donor and an essential component of the methylation cycle.

-Many active ingredients of folate are a mixture of L-methylfolate and R-methylfolate, as these two geometric variants occur together in most manufacturing processes.
+Many active ingredients are a mixture of L-methylfolate and R-methylfolate, as these two geometric variants occur together in most manufacturing processes.
 However, R-methylfolate cannot be utilised by the body.
 Unfortunately, conventional forms of methylfolate can contain up to 50% of this ineffective variant.

 Our plant-based folate provides biologically active folic acid from Indian lemon peel, primarily in the form of natural L-methylfolate.
 This form of folate is characterised by optimal effectiveness and particularly high bioavailability.
 Found in many different forms in nature, lemon peel provides the full range of active folates.